techsoft3d/hc-caas-server-deployment/README.md

 ## What are you getting
 Using the AMI or Docker image you get without any extra work:
 * A full scalable conversion and streaming backend for HOOPS Communicator you can access server-side via a node module or REST API.
 This includes token based access control and account management.
 It means that with a few lines of code you can convert CAD files and make them accessible for streaming within your web-application.
-* A User Management node module with Hub and Project support, including a full front-end reference application which you can  as a starting point for your own development.
+* A User Management node module with Hub and Project support, including a full front-end reference application which you can use as a starting point for your own development.

 ## Prerequisites